 - Enroll in a puppy class.
 Even if your dog is a rescue and somewhat trained, it's still a good idea to go back to basic and enroll in a training class.
 Your dog will get socialized, learn basic commands, and become much easier to handle.

 - Set rules.
 It can be tempting when you bring home a new dog to be a little lax on the rules, but resist the temptation now so you can avoid problems later on.
 It's much easier to prevent a bad habit from starting than it is to break one.

 - Expect those rules to be broken.
 It's easy to get frustrated when you feel like your new pup should understand quickly, but he still doesn't.
 It can take 30-50 or more perfect repetitions before a dog truly gets a command.

 - Introduce outside.
 This one is for those of you who already have a dog or cat in your family: if you have another pet at home, let your pet(s) meet the new dog before he comes into the house, if possible.
 Take the dogs on a walk together so they begin to feel like a pack and can start to bond without feeling territorial.

 Have a new furry family member?
-Stop into the store to get your new pet checklist and save 10% on your first purchase for your new pet!
+Stop into the store to get your new pet savings card and receive 10% off on your first purchase for your new pet!